European-XFEL/howToMiddlelayer/source/connect_reconnect.rst

 ::
     self.remoteMotor.targetPosition = 42

-This, however, blindly sets the property.
-It is possible to wait for acknowledgment, if required, using :func:`setWait`:
+This guarantees to set the property.
+It is possible, however, to do a blocking wait, if required, using :func:`setWait`:
 ::
     yield from setWait(device, targetPosition=42)